 How would you like to see your law firm develop in the coming years?

-I would like to see Lefosse further consolidating its brand, both at national and international levels, as a tier-one full-service firm, consistently ranked at the top in all our practices and continuously ahead of competitors in the largest transactions, disputes and discussions taking place in Brazil involving our larger-than-ever client base.
-Our recent investments in our infrastructure, energy, project finance, public law and white-collar crime practice areas were major steps to achieve that goal and just part of what is about to come.
+I would like to see Lefosse further consolidating its brand, both at national and international levels, as a Tier 1 full-service firm, consistently ranked at the top in all our practices and continuously ahead of the largest transactions, disputes and discussions taking place in Brazil and involving our larger-than-ever client base.
+Our recent investments in our infrastructure, (including energy and oil and gas), project finance, public law and regulation and white-collar practice areas were major steps in that objective and just part of what is about to come.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

-I would like to develop managerial and marketing skills, and be positioned to contribute more to the firm’s growth from a non-legal perspective.
+I would like to develop managerial and marketing skills and be positioned to contribute more to the firm’s growth from non-legal perspectives.